 Confidential Information Indemnification

-Disclosure or use of State Confidential Information by Architect/Engineer in violation of §13 may be cause for legal action by third parties against Architect/Engineer, the State, or their respective agents.
-Architect/Engineer shall indemnify, save, and hold harmless the Indemnified Parties, against any and all claims, damages, liabilities, losses, costs, expenses (including attorneys’ fees and costs) incurred by the State in relation to any act or omission by Architect/Engineer, or its employees, agents, assigns, or Subconsultants in violation of §13.
+Disclosure or use of State Confidential Information by Architect/Engineer in violation of Article 13 may be cause for legal action by third parties against Architect/Engineer, the State, or their respective agents.
+Architect/Engineer shall indemnify, save, and hold harmless the Indemnified Parties, against any and all claims, damages, liabilities, losses, costs, expenses (including attorneys’ fees and costs) incurred by the State in relation to any act or omission by Architect/Engineer, or its employees, agents, assigns, or Subconsultants in violation of Article 13.

 Intellectual Property Indemnification